johnwesleyquintero/scalesmart/docs/academy/school-component/documentation.md

 - **Displays Error State:** Shows an error message if there is an error fetching the courses.
 - **Provides Academy Context:** Uses the `AcademyProvider` to provide the list of courses to the `AcademyContentClient` component.
 - **Renders Course List:** Renders a list of courses using the `CourseList` component.
+- **Exports Academy Data:** Provides a button to export academy data from local storage.

 ## Technical Details